 ERP is known as the gold standard of OCD treatment, and studies have shown that it is the most effective way to treat OCD.
 ERP helps people learn how to identify and cope with their triggers, and it allows you to be guided through exposure to your obsessions to present an opportunity to work on preventing a compulsive or ritualistic response in a safe and controlled environment.
 As the exposure is repeated, you’ll learn how to not act on the compulsion, and over time, the obsession will start to weaken.

 If you’re experiencing obsessive thoughts about having cancer that are interfering with your daily life, help is available.
-Start by using our convenient online form to schedule a free 15-minute call.
-During the call, a member of the NOCD clinical team will take time to learn more about your thoughts and concerns, and will share why NOCD therapy sessions are a convenient option for OCD treatment and ERP therapy.
-The best news is that this can all be done from the comfort of your home — NOCD offers video therapy in all 50 states.
+The best news is that this can all be done from the comfort of your home — NOCD offers video therapy in all 50 states and outside the US, and virtual ERP can be even more effective than in-person treatment, according to research.
 Once you begin treatment, you can be well on your way to living a life free of your fears.